 The town hosts many festivals, mainly in June, July, and August.
 In fact, in June, on the summer solstice weekend, the Five-Petalled Rose Festival is held in honour and remembrance of the crest of Rosenberg.

-The real highlight is certainly that locals and other participants dress up in medieval clothing.
+The real highlight was that locals and other participants dressed in medieval clothing.

 To clarify, they engage in activities like jousting, fencing, dance performances, and folk theatre on the castle grounds, main square, and along the banks of the Vltava River.
 The festival finally ends with a delightful display of fireworks.